MERCON: 1967 Type "F" Fluid

 In 1967, Ford introduced a new fluid specification, the Type-F fluid (M2C33-F).
 This fluid provided a high static coefficient of friction which resulted in harsh shifting.

-The Type-F fluid specification was intended to produce a “lifetime” fluid which would never need to be changed.
+The Type-F fluid specification was intended to produce a “lifetime” fluid that would never need to be changed.
 This is the first of many Ford “lifetime” fluids.
 The 1974 Ford Car Shop Manual reads "The automatic transmission is filled at the factory with "lifetime" fluid.
-If it is necessary to add or replace fluid, use only fluids which meet Ford Specification M2C33F.
+If it is necessary to add or replace fluid, use only fluids that meet Ford Specification M2C33F.

 1972 Type "G" Fluid

 In 1972, Ford of Europe introduced a new fluid specification, the Type-G fluid (M2C33-G).
 This fluid was used through 1981.

 This fluid was first used in the following transmissions: